Pyramids of Giza, Egypt

 Dress code in Cairo and other cities

-When you are going to Cairo or other cities to see the historical sights, you should dress more conservatively.
 By this, I don’t mean that you have to wear an abaya and hijab as some local women do.
 Actually, not all local women wear an abaya, even though most of them cover their heads with a hijab.

 And what shoes to wear for sightseeing in Cairo or other cities?
 In both cases, for women and men, make sure they are comfortable.
-Whether it is trainers or sandals, you should feel comfortable and not hot.
+Whether trainers or sandals, you should feel comfortable and not hot.
 You will walk a lot.

 As already mentioned, choose materials like cotton and linen and rather looser clothes than tight ones as the weather is very hot and you will suffer.